foy4748/broken-phone/README.md

 Problem: Pressing enter to search phone was not working

 Fix: Set the comparsion of pressed key as lower case

+## Issue 1
+Fixed the home page Show all button by saving the search
+query in localstorage
 ---
 # phone-hunter